ASN Board of Directors

 Timothy Farson, Principal, San Diego School of Creative and Performing Arts, San Diego, CA

-Dr. D. Bradford Hill, Director of Curriculum & Instruction, Alabama School of Fine Arts, Birmingham, AL
+Dr. D. Bradford Hill, Vice President of Specialty & Academic Studies, Alabama School of Fine Arts, Birmingham, AL

 John Lawler, CEO, P.S.
 Arts, Los Angeles, CA

-Meredith Leighty, Principal, Belmer School of Integrated Arts, Lakewood, Colorado
+Meredith Leighty, Principal, Belmar School of Integrated Arts, Lakewood, CO

 Phil Miller, Artistic Director, The School of Arts and Enterprise, Pomona, CA